-How mindfulness can support your everyday lifeDecember 6th, 2022
+How mindfulness can support your everyday lifeMay 21st, 2023

 Mindfulness is an activity that brings you into the present moment.
 With our busy lives, access to constant news updates and social media posts, it can be common for us to find ourselves constantly projecting ourselves into the future, or ruminating on the past.
 This often means that we miss out on moments that are happening right now.
 These moments are precious and it is important that we find ways to anchor ourselves in the present.
 When we achieve this we improve our own mental and physical health as well as improving the relationships we have with those around us.

-On Tuesday 10th January, Suzanne Thomas starts an 8 week course that looks at Breathworks Mindfulness for Stress.
+On Tuesday 6th June, Suzanne Thomas starts an 8 week online course that looks at Breathworks Mindfulness for Health.
 It is a great way to understand more about how mindfulness can support your everyday life.
-You can find out more by visiting https://www.isbourne.org/events/in-house-breathworks-mindfulness-for-stress and booking your tickets now.
+You can find out more by visiting https://www.isbourne.org/events/online-breathworks-mindfulness-for-health-course and booking your tickets now.

 Mindfulness means allowing what arises in our lives and our minds to just be as it is and not investing large amounts of time, thought or emotion into the feeling or thought that has arisen.
 By not allowing the thoughts and feelings to overtake us we can Being mindful means simply noting what is arising, and as best we can reduce stress, learn to manage panic attacks, as well as finding ways we can seek out happiness in even the darkest of moments.